Jeremiah 16 - 17 - Outline of Jeremiah (Book Notes menu page)

 • But self-deceived hearts refuse to acknowledge their own wickedness. cp.
 16:12; Gen 6:5

 The double reward for sin, encompasses all of Israel's trouble, from the destruction of the first Temple, to the conclusion of the Great Tribulation.
-See Note at Isa 40:1,2.
+See 'double' in Note at Isa 40:1,2.

 • Gentiles come to know the LORD.
 Rom 11:11,12; Eph 2:11-13